In this post we will see the importante of art storage and handling for the conservation of cultural heritage

 During these moments, handling should always be made with care, in order not to damage the objects (which can be irreversible).

 In order for this task to be effective, the technical staff responsible for the handling must be fully equipped, whether the objects are being moved internally or externally.

 We share some advices for art storage and handling from the online course Preventive Conservation.

 The goal of a correct art storage and handling is to minimize risks and ensure the preservation of the objects.

-Let’s look at some of the main topics concerning a proper handling when moving or transporting cultural goods:
+Let’s look at some of the main topics concerning a proper art storage and handling handling when moving or transporting cultural goods: